KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

-**Kdenlive** has some built-in title templates that can be accessed from the :menuselection:`Template` drop-down list found on the bottom of the **Title Clip** window - see below.
+**Kdenlive** has some built-in title templates that can be accessed from the :guilabel:`Template` drop-down list found on the bottom of the **Title Clip** window - see below.

 .. image:: /images/Kdenlive_Template_Title1.png